Oct. 20, 2021

 Are there any other symptoms associated with PANDAS episodes?

 Yes.
-Children with PANDAS often experience 1 or more of the following symptoms in conjunction with their OCD and/or tics:
+Children with PANDAS often experience 1 or more of the following symptoms in conjunction with their obsessive compulsive disorder or tics:

 • ADHD symptoms (hyperactivity, inattention, fidgety)

 • Separation anxiety (Child is "clingy" and has difficulty separating from his/her caregivers; for example, the child may not want to be in a different room in the house from his or her parents.)

 • Mood changes, such as irritability, sadness, emotional lability (tendency to laugh or cry unexpectedly at what might seem the wrong moment)

 • Trouble sleeping, night-time bed-wetting, day-time frequent urination, or both

 • Changes in motor skills (eg, changes in handwriting)

 What is an episodic course of symptoms?

 Children with PANDAS seem to have dramatic ups and downs in the severity of their obsessive compulsive disorder or tics.
 Obsessive compulsive disorder or tics that are almost always present at a relatively consistent level do not represent an episodic course.
 Many children with obsessive compulsive disorder or tics have good days and bad days, or even good weeks and bad weeks.
 However, children with PANDAS have a very sudden onset or worsening of their symptoms, followed by a slow, gradual improvement.
 If children with PANDAS get another strep infection, their symptoms suddenly worsen again.
 The increased symptom severity usually persists for at least several weeks, but may last for several months or longer.